KauzClay/docs-tap/supply-chain/reference/workload-cli/tanzu_workload_logs.hbs.md

 # tanzu workload logs

-Watch workload related logs
+Watch workload-related logs

 ## Synopsis

 Stream logs for a workload until canceled.
 To cancel, press Ctrl+C in the shell or stop the process.
-As new workload pods are started, the logs are displayed.
-To show historical logs use --since.
+As new workload pods start, the logs appear.
+To see historical logs, use `--since`.

 ```console
 tanzu workload logs <NAME> [flags]